-The financial consequences of partnership, collaboration working, outsourcing arrangements or capital investment are reported to the PCC as part of the medium term planning process.
+The financial risks inherent in any significant new and existing funding partnerships, collaboration, major outsourcing arrangements, or major capital developments The financial consequences of partnership, collaboration working, outsourcing arrangements or capital investment are reported to the PCC as part of the medium term planning process.
 Where relevant any additional costs are incorporated in the annual revenue budget.
 These are reviewed regularly during the year in the Money Matters report and where necessary the MTFS is amended.

 2023/24 represented the first full financial year where the Force did not have any significant collaboration agreement with Warwickshire Police, which had been a significant governance risk since it was determined that the partnership should be dissolved.
-In 2023/24 the Force has been able to focus on delivery of investments directly in West Mercia, particularly in digital infrastructure, to improve the service that the public receives.
+In 2023/24 the

+Force has been able to focus on delivery of investments directly in West Mercia, particularly in digital infrastructure, to improve the service that the public receives.